AI Code Review Pipeline

 settings.json # Pi SDK configuration (provider, model, compaction)

-extensions/ # Custom provider extensions (auto-discovered)
+extensions/ # custom provider extensions (auto-discovered)

 Output schema